-The myofascial technique I use is very effective on recent scars – perhaps after breast, gynaecological or other trunk surgery and it also works well on old scars.
+The myofascial techniques I use are very effective on recent scars – perhaps after breast, gynaecological or other trunk surgery and also work well on old scars.
 It has been moving to use it for women have described themselves as, “disfigured” after Caesarean Section or other abdominal surgery, sometimes many decades earlier.

 If you would like to ask me about your scarring, please do.

 Exercise and stretching.
 Timely and appropriate stretches and exercises are important after your operation.
 I can help you find exercises which are suitable and enjoyable for the stage of recovery that you are at now.

 I have seen cording (axillary web syndrome AWS and venous cording) occur after breast or armpit (axillary) surgery or radiotherapy.
 Hands on treatment is usually very helpful in reliving this.